Available as of v2.2.0

 Rancher determines which users can access the new Grafana instance, as well as the objects they can view within it, by validating them against the user’s cluster or project roles.
 In other words, a user’s access in Grafana mirrors their access in Rancher.

-Accessing Grafana from the Grafana Instance
+Accessing the Cluster-level Grafana Instance

 adminand the default password is

-Results: You will be logged into Grafana from the Grafana instance.
+Results: You are logged into Grafana from the Grafana instance.
 After logging in, you can view the preset Grafana dashboards, which are imported via the Grafana provisioning mechanism, so you cannot modify them directly.
 For now, if you want to configure your own dashboards, clone the original and modify the new copy.